 Current interment options include traditional burials for both full-casket and cremated remains.
 We operate a mausoleum where the options of crypt for casket interment or a niche for cremains are available.
 Future burial options will include outdoor columbaria, ossuary and scattering gardens, a cremated-remains only section, as well as an environmentally conscious green burial section.

-The cemetery gates are open seven days a week and open to vehicular access from 8am - 8pm.
+The cemetery gates are open seven days a week and open to vehicular access from 8:00am to 8:00pm.

 The administration office is located within the cemetery grounds at 3300 Memorial Park Lane.
-Office hours are 8am - 12pm & 1pm - 4pm, Monday to Friday.
-Closed weekends and statutory holidays
+Office hours are from 8:00am to 12:00pm and from 1:00pm to 4:00pm, Monday to Friday.
+Closed weekends and statutory holiday.

 Memorial Park Cemetery Clean-Up

 Every fall and spring, cemetery groundskeepers remove all plot adornments that may be affected by changes in weather conditions.
 For more information, please contact the Cemetery Administration Staff at 250-561-7500.